-No, Pound of Ground Crumbles are uncooked (raw) ground beef, just like you would normally use.
+No, Pound of Ground® products are uncooked (raw) ground beef, just like you would normally use.

 The secret is in the clever design of Pound of Ground Crumbles!
 Simply put, it cooks quickly because small things cook faster than big things!
 Instead of being a solid brick, or block, of ground beef, each of the individually-frozen ground beef crumbled pieces is loose inside the tray.

 Great question!
-Fresh, ground beef Crumbles are quick-frozen so your ground beef is frozen at peak quality!
+Our fresh ground beef is quick-frozen at peak quality!

 Natural beef is defined by the USDA as minimally processed, with no artificial ingredients or added colors.

-When you get home, freeze Pound of Ground Crumbles as fast as possible to maintain its quality.
-Store ground beef crumbles at 0° F or below.
+When you get home, freeze Pound of Ground® products as fast as possible to maintain their quality.
+Store products at 0°F or below.

-Pound of Ground Crumbles should be used within 3 days of thawing for the best quality, taste and experience.
+Pound of Ground® products should be used within 3 days of thawing for the best quality, taste, and experience.

 According to the Food Safety and Inspection Service, freezer burn does not make food unsafe, merely dry in spots.
 It appears as grayish-brown leathery spots and is caused by air coming in contact with the surface of the food.
 Remove freezer-burned portions either before or after cooking the food.
 Heavily freezer-burned foods may have to be discarded for quality reasons.

-Pound of Ground was designed to go right from the freezer to the skillet.
-But, if you need to thaw, we recommend defrosting Pound of Ground Crumbles overnight.
+Pound of Ground® products were designed to go right from the freezer to the skillet, grill, or air fryer.
+But, if you need to thaw, we recommend defrosting Pound of Ground Crumbles® or Burger Thins™ overnight.
 It’s best to plan ahead for slow, safe thawing in the refrigerator.
 However, in accordance with USDA Freezing and Food Safety Guidelines, there are three safe ways to thaw food: